Nadine2016/knative/cli-reference.md

 <dt>`-i`, `--image`</dt>
 <dd>The name of the image used for this job definition.
 This value is required.
 The format for the image must be `REGISTRY/NAMESPACE/REPOSITORY` or `REGISTRY/NAMESPACE/REPOSITORY:TAG`.</dd>
 <dt>`-a`, `--argument`</dt>
 <dd>Set any arguments for the job definition.
 This value is required.
 Specify one argument per `--argument` flag.
-To specify more than one argument, use more than one `--argument` flag; for example, `--a argA --a argB`.</dd>
+To specify more than one argument, use more than one `--argument` flag; for example, `-a argA -a argB`.</dd>
 <dt>`-e`, `--env`</dt>
 <dd>Set any environmental variables to pass to the job definition.
 Variables use a `KEY=VALUE` format.
 This value is optional.</dd>
 <dt>`-c`, `--command`</dt>